 Metal roofing

-While metal roofing comes in many forms, it does have some downsides, the biggest one being that it can be fairly noisy (from rain or strong winds).
+While metal roofing comes in many forms, it does have some downsides, the biggest one being that it can be fairly noisy (in rain or strong winds).
 Though, what’s great about this product is that it can be created with recycled metal, which makes it environmentally friendly!
-It can also be recycled once it’s lifetime is over.
+It can also be recycled once its lifetime is over.

 Pros of metal roofs: